fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 - *States* track attributes for individual objects (e.g. think of the collaborator objects assigned to instance variables).
 - *Behaviors* are what objects are capable of doing.

-Using our `GoodDog` class from earlier, we may want to create two `GoodDog` objects: one named "Fido" and one named "Sparky".
+Using our `GoodDog` class from earlier, we may want to create two `GoodDog` objects: one named `"Fido"` and one named `"Sparky"`.
 They are both `GoodDog` objects, but may contain different information, such as name, weight, and height.

 We would use _instance variables_ to track this information.
 This should tell you that instance variables are scoped at the _object (or instance) level_, and are how objects keep track of their _states_.

-Even though they're two different objects, both are still objects (or instances) of class `GoodDog` and contain identical behaviors.
+Even though they're two different objects, both `"Fido"` and `"Sparky"` are still objects (or instances) of class `GoodDog` and contain identical behaviors.
 For example, both `GoodDog` objects should be able to `bark`, `run`, `fetch`, and perform other common behaviors of good dogs.
 We define these behaviors as __instance methods in a class__.
 Instance methods defined in a class are available to objects (or instances) of that class.

 In summary, instance *variables* keep track of __state__, and instance *methods* expose __behavior__ for objects.
 State *sets or determines the attributes* of an object.
 We can think of the _instance variables themselves_ as the __attributes__ (which are shared by __all objects__ of that class) and the *actual objects* referenced by those instance variables as the _state_ (which is specific to each object).